Jectes/Zerodaytechlabs/README.md

 Rather than relying on abstract theory, the platform translates real-world attack patterns into structured, understandable guidance through **case studies, toolkits, and applied scenarios**.

-The objective is simple:
-make cybersecurity **usable, actionable, and relevant to everyday users**.
+The objective is to make cybersecurity **usable, actionable, and relevant to everyday users**.

 ---